mvinza34/A-Pi-Christmas/README.md

 2) Plug in the Raspberry Pi 4 Model B.
 3) Copy the files in this repository to the Pi.
 4) Go to 'Terminal' and install pygame - Community Edition using the command 'pip install pygame-ce'.
-This way, you get the latest version of pygame.
+Then, type 'pip install pygame-ce --upgrade' to get the latest version of pygame.
 5) Open main.py and settings.py
 6) To add more holiday-themed music, go to onlinesequencer.net and pick a song.
 Click edit, select all notes with CTRL + A, and then copy them with CTRL + C.
 7) Go to settings.py and paste the string.
 Make sure to remove "Online Sequencer:120233:" from the start and ";:" from the end.
 8) Run main.py
 9) Enjoy the music, lights, and a nice little animation at the end, and have a wonderful Happy Holidays!

-Code and other files underway...